geekygrappler/promo/Notes.md

 **Multiple promocode:** Multiple promocodes, usually generated via the api e.g. 'xy382euu' generated on newsletter signup.

+*N.B Multiple Promocodes do not necessarily need to be tied to a customers email.*

 How to write the code to do this and how to message to Users?

 ### Constraints